Assigning Project Resources

 Note:

-An employee or vendor name shows in this list if they are identified as a Project Resource, For more information, read Working with Resources in Project Management.
+Employees and vendors show up in this list only if they've been marked as a Project Resource, For more information, read Working with Resources in Project Management.

 5. Select the service item required for this resource on this task.